← Compass What's in the corpus

 Compass doesn't ask a model "what's important."
 It runs a deterministic pipeline that turns the article record into structured measurements — the same way every time, so the output is reproducible and auditable.

-- 1
+1. 1

 Enrichment.
 Each article is normalized and tagged to its topic threads and timeframe — the scaffolding everything else hangs on.

-- 2
+2. 2

-- 3
+3. 3

 Canonicalization.
 Aliases are merged — so "GPT‑4" and "GPT‑4o" resolve to one entity — and citations are linked into a source graph.

-- 4
+4. 4

 Signals.
-From that structure Compass computes the measurements you see — monthly presence and velocity, persistence, emergence, and the connectedness score that ranks how strongly each force links to others.
+From that structure Compass computes the measurements you see — monthly presence and velocity, persistence, emergence, and the connectedness score that ranks how strongly each topic links to others.
 All arithmetic over the record; no opinions injected.

 As new coverage lands, the measurements move with it — your dashboards always reflect the latest state of play.
 Nothing is thrown away: the full history stays intact, so you see not just where things stand, but how they got there.
 And every screen is stamped with the moment it reflects, so you always know how current your view is.

-Every signal shows its footing
+Every signal shows its evidence.

 Compass never asks you to take a number on faith.
 Alongside every measurement, you see how much of the record stands behind it — so a broad, well-supported signal is never mistaken for an early, emerging one.
 That's what makes the output citable: you're always reading evidence, with its weight in plain view.

 And Compass is careful about what a connection means.
-It tells you two forces show up together in the record — a real signal in its own right — while leaving the why for you to draw.
+It tells you two topics show up together in the record — a real signal in its own right — while leaving the why for you to draw.

 That discipline is the whole point.
 Compass measures a real, dated, source-linked body of evidence — and stops at the measurement.
 The conclusion is yours to draw.